-As an archaeologist, my research takes up questions of religion, visual culture, cultural landscapes, counterculture, and in North America.
-Since 1996, I have undertaken archaeological fieldwork in northern New Mexico each summer, directing projects ranging from excavations at a large 13th century Ancestral Pueblo village, to landscape surveys in the Rio Grande del Norte National Monument, excavations at a Spanish colonial village, excavations at a 1960s hippie commune.
+As an archaeologist, my research takes up questions of religion, visual culture, landscape, counterculture, and indigeneity in North America.
+Since 1996, I have undertaken archaeological fieldwork in northern New Mexico each summer, directing projects ranging from excavations at a large 13th century Ancestral Pueblo village, to landscape surveys in the Rio Grande del Norte National Monument, excavations at a Spanish colonial village, and excavations at a 1960s hippie commune.
 My first book, An Archaeology of Doings: Secularism and the Study of Pueblo Religion (2013, School for Advanced Research), explored the changing “religious” worlds of Pueblo communities in northern New Mexico from the eleventh century to the present, drawing on this history to critically reevaluate the secular premises that adhere to archaeological claims about religion.
-My second book, Comanche Afterimages: Visual Culture and History in Northern New Mexico (in prep), builds from my ongoing landscape surveys in the Rio Grande del Norte National Monument, in the course of which I and my colleagues have discovered a major distribution of elaborate early eighteenth century rock art panels in the Plains Biographic Tradition style.
-Working collaboratively with members of the Comanche Nation, I use this iconography and its associated archaeological traces to write a new history of 18th century New Mexico that foregrounds the political agency of indigenous Plains actors.
+My second book, Comanche Afterimages: Visual Culture and History in Northern New Mexico (in prep), builds from a decade of landscape surveys in the Rio Grande del Norte National Monument, in the course of which I and my colleagues have discovered a major distribution of elaborate early eighteenth century rock art panels in the Plains Biographic Tradition style.
+Working collaboratively with members of the Comanche Nation, I am using this iconography and its associated archaeological traces to write a new history of 18th century New Mexico that foregrounds the political agency of indigenous Plains actors.
+My most recent research initiative is a study of indigenous agricultural landscapes in northern New Mexico, conducted in partnership with Picuris Pueblo.

 On campus at Barnard, I direct the Archaeology Track in the Barnard Anthropology Department, and I teach a variety of courses including "Origins of Human Society," "Pre-Columbian Histories of Native America," "American Material Culture," "Archaeology of Idols," and "Thing Theory."
 While away from campus during the summer, I direct Barnard's field program in New Mexico, which creates an opportunity for Barnard and Columbia students to learn methods of archaeological survey and excavation.